 Mr. Kuczmarski is founder, with Dan Miller, of the Chicago Innovation Awards, which recognize each year the most innovative new products and services developed in the upper Midwest.
 The awards, founded in 2002, are endorsed by every major business association in the Chicago region, and showcase the creative spirit of America’s heartland.
 Mr. Kuczmarski is the author of six books.
 His most recent is “Innovating Chicago Style: How Local Innovators are Building the National Economy.”
 “Apples are Square: Thinking Differently about Leadership” (Kaplan), co-authored with Dr. Susan Smith Kuczmarski and published in 2007, explores the qualities of the ideal leader and how to build those qualities into one’s own career.

-Charis Marquez has over 16 years in retail in positions in Human Resources, Supply Chain, Operations and, for the past 8 years, Ecommerce.
-Charis spent 16 years with Sears Holdings, and is currently the Director of Site Merchandising and Vertical experience for Samsclub.com Charis has spoken at several conferences on branding and ecommerce technology.
+Charis Marquez has over 18 years in retail in positions in Human Resources, Supply Chain, Operations and, for the past 10 years, Ecommerce.
+Charis has worked at Sears Holdings, Sam’s Clubs and is currently the Senior Director of Site Merchandising at Levi, Strauss & Co.
+Charis has spoken at several conferences on branding and ecommerce technology.
 Charis has an undergraduate degree in Political Science from University of Maryland, College Park, and an MBA from the Kellogg School of Management at Northwestern University.

 Mildred R Liggins